joel-porquet/zsh-dircolors-solarized/README.md

 ## Installation

+I recommend using [antigen](https://github.com/zsh-users/antigen), but it is also compatible with other plugin managers.

-I recommend using [antigen](https://github.com/zsh-users/antigen).
-Then you just add the following line in your `.zshrc`:
+Add the following line in your `.zshrc`:

     antigen bundle joel-porquet/zsh-dircolors-solarized.git